-Reports indicate that Toyota wants its GR Hilux to be diesel-powered, which nullifies both the V8 and V6 petrol options above.
-Interestingly though, a newly published report from Cars Guide magazine in Australia points to the possibility of an all-new V6 diesel powerplant that could very well make its way into the GR Hilux.
+However, reports suggest that Toyota will go with a turbodiesel engine, which nullifies both the V8 and V6 petrol options above.
+However, it has recently emerged that an all-new V6 diesel powerplant could very well make its way into the next-generation Hilux and it's likely to feature in the range-topping GR Hilux.

 As always, we will keep you updated as more information on the Toyota GR Hilux becomes available.
 Stay tuned!